tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 This is a sample query from a very small dataset (my blog).
 It's a pretty good search result, but it's probably not representative of the overall search quality.
 Chris says that I should cherry-pick "because everyone in AI does".

+Okay, that's really neat.
+But most people who want to look for something on my website do not run for their terminals.
+Though my site is expressly designed to work well in terminal browsers such as Lynx, most people are already in a graphical web browser.
+So let's make a search front-end.

+## A little web search